Noteheads

 The most widely used scheme is very likely the only one known to many musicians.
 It is referred to as "Normal" in Musescore and is the default settings for new staff.
 Details of the nine schemes available in Musescore are covered in Notehead schemes.

-These two-way relationships are usually strictly one-to-one, but could also be loosely one-to-many.
-Shape note solfege is like a variant of movable-do solfege.
+Understanding relative pitch notations (shape note solfege, shape note notation) can enhance the reader's comprehension of this chapter.
+Most of the time, a notehead shape conveys one specific meaning, and that meaning is only associated with one notehead shape.
+Shape note solfege is like a variant of movable-do solfege that belongs to the exceptions.
 For example, in one type of "shape note notation", a triangle must be used to notate a relatively pitched "C4", but triangles are also read as relatively pitched "C"s or "F"s only, and triangles must sing "Fa" or a syllable agree upon by singers on-site.
-The loosely related shape note solfege notates interval perception way better than "Normal".
+The loosely related shape note solfege notates interval perception much better than the "Normal" setting.

 Notehead shape